dmpop/pygmynote/README.md

 ##Dependencies

 - Python 2.x or 3.x
-- nano text editor
+- nano or any other text editor

 ##Installation

 Clone the repository using the `git clone https://github.com/dmpop/pygmynote.git` command.
 Done!
+By default, Pygmynote is configured to use the nano text editor, bu you can change that by changing the *EDITOR* variable in the script.

 ##Usage